Attention A T users. To access the menus on this page please perform the following steps.

 You will now be able to tab or arrow up or down through the submenu options to access/activate the submenu links.

-VLM is a digital platform dedicated to the memory of the nearly 4.5 million Veterans.
+VLM is a digital platform dedicated to the memory of more than 4.8 million Veterans.
 VLM interactive features allow you to post Tributes (comments), upload images, share your Veteran's military service timeline and achievements, biographical information, historical documents and more.

 Burial in a national cemetery is open to all members of the armed forces who have met a minimum active duty service requirement and were discharged under conditions other than dishonorable.